juener/com.vallete.portfolio.backend-java/README.md

   the password.

 ## Spring Boot
-- With the project opened in the IDE all the depencies will be automatically downloaded through Maven with no action needed.
+- With the project opened in the IDE all the dependencies will be automatically downloaded through Maven with no action needed.
 - Rename the file com.vallete.portfolio.backend-java\src\main\resources\application_properties_RENAME_IT
   to application.properties and make sure that the configurations are correct